Do you want to be part of an exciting not-for-profit committed to making a difference in the community?

 What the role requires

-- Mental Health accredited Social Worker, current registration with the Australian Association of Social Workers (AASW).
+- Mental Health accredited Social Worker, registered with the Australian Association of Social Workers (AASW).

 - Current working with children check.

-- Varied experience working with a clinical population, particularly with PTSD and other mental health conditions, including at-risk presentations.
+- Varied clinical experience, particularly with PTSD and other psychiatric conditions, including complex and at-risk presentations.